Pie in American cuisine: Apple pie

 There are many variations on the basic apple pie that may add raisins, dried cranberries, or caramel candies to the filling, or replace the traditional pastry top crust with iced cinnamon rolls or streusel toppings like nut streusel or oatmeal streusel.
 Cinnamon is commonly used, and sometimes more elaborate mixes of spices that include nutmeg or allspice.
 Some recipes add apple cider, whiskey or maple syrup to the filling, or replace some of the white sugar with brown sugar.

-In the nineteenth and twentieth centuries, apple pie became a symbol of American prosperity and national pride.
+In the 19th and 20th centuries, apple pie became a symbol of American prosperity and national pride.
 The phrase "as American as apple pie" has entered the popular lexicon.